 Any decent size PKI solution can't live without certificate validation to check certificate revocation.
 EJBCA has built in Validation Authority (VA), meaning that the Single CA/RA setup comes with complete certificate validation capabilities.
 When setting up a larger PKI however you typically want to separate the validation authority from the certificate authority.
 There are several reasons for this where security is the most prominent, but other factors such as performance and organizational factors also play a role.
 Using a separate Validation Authority you can serve multiple PKIs from a single VA.
 You can publish revocation information in real time, also called white listing, or using CRLs for periodical revocation updates.

 Since PKI is really a security infrastructure, it needs to be integrated fitting the security needs of the organization and use case.
 Each use case and organization have their own special needs making integration truly universal.
 One integration point that regularly occurs is integration with corporate directories or databases.
-EJBCA can publish information to directories, databases or other servers, using Publishers.
+EJBCA can publish information to directories, databases or other servers, using Publishers Overview.
 One interesting case of publishing that is recently standardized is Certificate Transparency.

 Cluster and High Availability

 The more mission critical the PKI infrastructure becomes, the more need for high availability and clustering.
 EJBCA, both CA and VA, can easily be clustered for availability and performance.
 The PKI architecture itself does not differ between clustered and non-clustered operations, but there are more servers involved.